Option pricing with linear market impact and non-linear Black and Scholes equations: Numerical simulations

-We present some numerical simulations of the linear model in Fig. \ref{tt} and Fig. \ref{ttt}.
-Note that in Figure \ref{tt} (resp. \ref{ttt}) the option sold is convex (resp. concave), while in Figure \ref{tttt} the option is a call spread, therefore the second derivative of the payoff changes sign.
-One sees that the impact-free solution is below the solution with market impact both in the concave and in the convex area.
+We present the cases of 100-strike put option Figure \ref{tt} , {\bf minus} a 100-strike put option Figure \ref{ttt} , and a 90-100 call spread Figure \ref{tttt}.
+The numerical values used are $\lambda=5.0 \, 10^{-3}$, $\sigma=0.3$, no interest rates or dividends.
+Note that in Figure \ref{tt} (resp. \ref{ttt}) the option sold is convex (resp. concave), while in Figure \ref{tttt} the second derivative of the payoff changes sign.
+One sees that in all cases the market impact plays against the option's seller (the put sold is more expensive, and put bought is cheaper).